Minnows

 Surprisingly, a school of fish has no leader, and the manner in which this remarkable social organization is maintained has been a source of much speculation.
 Some have suggested that visual attraction of one individual for others of its kind keeps the school together and maintains the characteristic spacing.
 According to this idea, individuals are attracted and move toward each other until a certain distance is reached, but are repelled if they approach too closely.
 Probably the spacing adopted has to do with economy of effort — creating a minimum turbulence similar to slipstreaming of racing cars or geese flying in V formation.
 This would explain the usual uniformity of fish size as well as of spacing in fish schools, with actual spacing being size-dependent.
 Schooling undoubtedly has other advantages, similar to herding behavior in grazing mammals.
 Some studies have suggested that schooling promotes better growth and reduced mortality from predation and other factors.

-If you’ve kept tropical fish in an aquarium, you’re probably familiar with a group of minnowlike fish called tetras.
-Tetras, pacus, and piranhas belong to a different family, the Characidae.
-While members of the minnow family (the Cyprinidae) are mostly all native to the northern hemisphere, characins and their relatives are almost all native to the southern hemisphere (Central and South America; recently, biologists separated some closely related African groups into different families).
-The cyprinids (minnows) and characins (tetras) are not closely related, but they share many characteristics in size and shape, schooling behaviors, ecosystem roles, and diversity.
+If you’ve kept tropical fish in an aquarium, you’re probably familiar with a large group of minnowlike fish called tetras.
+Tetras and their relatives belong to a different family, the Characidae.
+While members of the minnow family are mostly all native to the northern hemisphere, characids and their relatives are almost all native to the southern hemisphere.
+The minnows and characids are not closely related, but they share many characteristics in size and shape, schooling behaviors, ecosystem roles, and diversity.
 The minnows and the tetras are considered biological analogues.
 A similar parallel occurs with the northern hemisphere’s sunfish/bass family and the southern hemisphere’s cichlid family.